skojaku/digitalgarden/src/site/notes/L01 - Work/L01 - research note/Computer Science/Fast sampling without replacement.md

 	4. Return the indices
 #### Implementation tips

-Since $1/w_i$ can be arbitrariry large that can cause overfloating, it would be preferred to transform $X_i$ by
+Since $1/w_i$ can be arbitrarily large and cause overfloating, it would be preferred to transform $X_i$ by
 $$
 Z_i:=\log(X_i) =\frac{1}{w_i} \log(u_i)
 $$